tim-minter/Practical-Machine-Learning/README.md

 Given some data it will perform the basic role of a data scientist for us ... to prepare the data and iteratively run it through a selection of algorithms that it thinks have a good chance of success, compare the results and build a model that we can test, based on those results.

+1. Lets create (or can use the file I've made here) some data to train the model with.
+We'll use data we know will create a model that will give a certain prediction so we can learn how it all works.
+Essentially the data in this file shows one thing ... once "y deflection" reaches 1.2 we get a failure.
+Although temperature and x deflection change throughout the file, I've crafted the data so that these should have no baring on the liklihood of failure and we should end up with a model that simply predicts failure as y defelction increases towards 1.2.
+2. No we can set up our Data Science environment on IBM Cloud.
+This is all contained within the [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) service, which you can set up for free (and it will remain available if you use it at least once every 30 days).
+Create this service and then click the Get Started button.
+3. Slightliy confusingly, this then opens "IBM Cloud Pak for Data" but don't worry, Watson Studio is integral to Cloud Pak for Data so this is what Watson Studio runs within.
+4. Underneath the welcome message you'll see three options.
+Select *Create a project* link under *Work with data* then click *Create and empty project*
+5. Give the project a name.
+Every project will have files and data associated with it and they need to be stored somewhere.
+You may be asked to create some Cloud Object Sorage at this point.
+If you are, then follow that process then click Create to create the project.
+If you already have storage configured this will automatically be selected.
+6. You'll then be presented with a page where you can add and manage all the components of the project.
+One this to note here is the Environments page.
+This is important to track how much of your free credit is left, and if you sign up for the paid service, how much resource it is using.
+7.

 ## Next Steps